 |Certificates of Deposit|| ||$5000 for all terms|

-Flushing Bank has several deposit products like savings accounts, checking accounts, money market accounts and CDs to give you many options to manage your money.
-Flushing Bank does not have the best savings rate, which means you should think about other options for banks that deliver more return for your money.
+Flushing Bank has several deposit products like savings accounts, checking accounts, money market accounts and CDs that provide you with many options to manage your money.
+Flushing Bank does not have the best savings rate, which means you should consider other options for banks that deliver more return for your money.
 CDs can be a terrific option to achieve higher returns, but there are limitations to accessing your money.
-Flushing Bank's CD rates are fair compared to the national average.Back to Overview
+Flushing Bank's CD rates are fair in comparison to the average U.S. bank.Back to Overview

 Find a Flushing Bank Near Me

-Flushing Bank has 20 locations across the U.S.Back to Overview
+Flushing Bank has 20 locations in the U.S.Back to Overview